Chicago Orthopedic Surgeon Malpractice Lawyers

 The last decade has seen the demand for orthopedic surgeons grow steadily.
-Both the number of patients requiring orthopedic procedures and the number of medical students choosing to enter the field have swelled since 2012 and are expected to continue doing so well into the future.
+Both the number of patients requiring orthopedic procedures and the number of medical students choosing to enter the field have swelled since 2012.
+They are both expected to continue to rise into the future.
 This is due to better understanding of the field and the development of advanced treatment options and innovations.
 While a career in orthopedic surgery is remunerative, the impact of negligent decisions can forever change the lives of patients.

 An orthopedist specializes in diagnosing and treating injuries and disorders that affect the musculoskeletal system.
-This can cover a number of medical conditions that range from fractured or shattered bones to torn ligaments and tendons or the treatment of tumors, cancers or birth defects.
+This can cover a number of medical conditions that range from fractured or shattered bones to torn ligaments and tendons as well as the treatment of tumors, cancers or birth defects.
 It should come as no surprise that orthopedic surgeons are required to dedicate almost a decade of their lives toward the medical training needed to perform their duties responsibly.

-The training includes four to five years of hospital residency where up and coming orthopedists can accumulate on hands experience while working with real patients.
+The training includes four to five years of hospital residency where up and coming orthopedists can accumulate hands-on experience while working with real patients.
 Those who fill all of the requirements to become surgeons do extremely well for themselves.
 The median salary for orthopedic surgeons in the United States is currently $233,150.

-Our Chicago orthopedic malpractice lawyers believe that it is well within reason to demand that such highly regarded and well paid professionals be accountable to their patients whenever poor decisions result in the need for corrective medical treatment, physical suffering and the development of conditions that will have a negative impact on patients for the rest of their lives.Errors in Diagnosis and Treatment Considered as Orthopedic Medical Malpractice
+Our Chicago orthopedic malpractice lawyers believe that it is well within reason to demand that such highly regarded and well-paid professionals be accountable to their patients whenever poor decisions result in the need for corrective medical treatment, physical suffering and the development of conditions that will have a negative impact on patients for the rest of their lives.

 Many of the injuries patients endure due to medical malpractice are rooted in incorrect diagnoses and subsequent treatment decisions based on those inaccurate assessments.
 The treatment of musculoskeletal injuries and disorders depends on assisting the body’s natural healing process.
 For instance, whenever someone breaks a bone, the body produces a physical response to the fracture and initiates a biological healing process that will regrow and repair the bone.
 In order for this process to be effective, the bone needs to be set properly so that it does not heal while misaligned.

 If the bone heals while improperly aligned, it can result in physical deformity, impact motor function and cause extreme pain and discomfort.
 Repairing a bone that has healed improperly often requires breaking the bone a second time and setting it in the right place through surgical means.
-Other factors that need to be considered include the muscles and tissues surrounding the point of injury and the presence of large nerves; which may become impinged due to injury or during recovery.
+Other factors that need to be considered include the muscles and tissues surrounding the point of injury and the presence of large nerves.
+These may become impinged due to injury or during recovery.

 The errors committed by orthopedists that can be considered negligent include the following.

 - Failure to diagnose the presence of fractures or shattered bones.
 If a broken bone goes unnoticed, it can have a significant impact on how the bone repairs itself.
-Patients may see a progressive decline in range of motion, worsening of pain and noticeable deformity.
+Patients may see a progressive decline in a range of motion, worsening of pain and noticeable deformity.
 Children who fail to receive a timely diagnosis may suffer from developmental problems if the fracture is along a growth plate.

 - Misinterpreting the results of x-rays and imaging scans.
 It is possible for fractures to remain hidden when scanned from only one angle, which is why many reputable orthopedists will take multiple x-rays and order more advanced scans.
 If they don’t interpret the results properly, they may miss the fracture altogether or end up recommending the wrong treatment.